 - The borrower will refrain from using the loan

-mandatory principal payments), provided that MSPLF loans allow
+principal payments that are mandatory and due), provided that MSPLF loans allow

-a borrower to refinance existing debt to lenders that are not eligible lenders under the Main
+a borrower to refinance existing debt to lenders that are not eligible lenders

 borrower will not seek to